-- Transport Layer Security (TLS) on both the set side and switch side.
-TCP/TLS encrypts signaling between SIP devices, and is recommended if you enable set-side SRTP security. - Secure Real-time Transport Protocol (SRTP) on the ICP side as well as the set side.
-SRTP provide encryption, message authentication and integrity for the media stream between SIP devices and MBG.
+- Transport Layer Security (TLS) on both, the SET side and ICP side, with the option to present a Mitel built-in or a trusted third party certificate.
+TCP/TLS encrypts signaling between SIP devices, and is recommended if you enable set-side SRTP security. - Secure Real-time Transport Protocol (SRTP) on the ICP side as well as the SET side.
+SRTP provide encryption, message authentication and integrity for the media stream between SIP devices and MBG. - As of MBG 10.1 SRTP is supported for both TeleWorker SETs and TRUNK scenarios.